asouzujoseph/Support-Vector-Machines/README.md

 # Support-Vector-Machines
-These are the codes used for the SVM project for the Master of Bioinformatics programme.
-The Least Squares SVM (LSSVM) MATLAB toolkit was used in this course.
+The Least Squares SVM (LSSVM) MATLAB toolkit was used in this project.

 The first exercise was on classification.
 The second exercise was on function estimation and time series prediction.